 I blog about disability, infertility and nursing.
 I am a columnist in the British Journal of Cardiac Nursing, summarising latest research and exploring in greater depth cardiac nursing of the past, present and future.

-Other writing includes those for the Daily Mail, the Nursing Times and the Spinal Injuries Association.
+Other writing includes those for the Telegraph, the Daily Mail, the Nursing Times and the Spinal Injuries Association.